 There are prerequisites required for the Program that must be completed for consideration for acceptance.
 The Coding Specialist Certificate Program is a one-year certificate Program where upon graduation the student is eligible to sit for the Certified Professional Coder (CPC) certification exam offered by AAPC.
 Some courses taught in the Coding Specialist Certificate Program can be applied toward the Health Information Management Program should the student desire to continue their education endeavors toward a college degree.

 There is an application process for acceptance to the Program beyond the standard MCC admissions application.
 There are prerequisites required for the Program that must be completed for consideration for acceptance.
-This is a two semester Program offering late afternoon/early evening, online and hybrid classes that begins in January.
+This is a two semester Program offering early evening, virtual, and online classes that begin in January.
 The Program accepts approximately 15 students per class.
-Understand that the courses are offered as hybrid meaning that classes does not meet every week in the 16 week semester.

 - Complete all required prerequisite courses to include; HIM 100 Medical Terminology, HLSC 108 Anatomy and Physiology for Health Professions or BIOL 109 Human Anatomy and Physiology or BIOL 110 Human Anatomy and BIOL 210 Human Physiology and HLSC100 Introduction to Health Professions only if you are not transferring in 12 or more college credits.